How to Make Bubble Hash

 There are many ways to extract the trichomes from cannabis buds.
 In this blog, we have explained two of the most common extraction methods: filtering and dry ice.
-Filtering is still one of the most efficient means to obtain high concentrations of kief (trichomes).
-This method is probably the most popular one, but dry ice is also a popular extraction method.
+Filtering is still one of the most efficient means of obtaining high concentrations of kief (trichomes).
+This method is probably the most popular one, but dry ice is also a popular method for extraction.
 However, the hash obtained using dry ice has some plant material, and therefore, its color is a bit greenish, which means that the hash is not as pure as a filter-extracted hash.
 These two methods aren’t the only extraction methods.
 For instance, there’s another method called “bubble hash.”
 Many users want to know how to make bubble hash, and it’s quite simple to obtain hash with this method.

 We’re going to explain how to make bubble hash in this blog post.
 So, let’s dive in!

 Bubble hash is a way to extract cannabis trichomes without using solvents.
 The process is simple, and it just needs ice and water.
 We can classify the extraction methods into two main categories: solvent and solventless extracts.

 Typical solvent methods use ethanol, butane, or propane to extract the kief from the buds.
 However, some people prefer purer methods without adding any solvent.
 The most traditional way is by filtering.
 This method uses a metal grid, coarse fabric, or even silk to filter the buds.
 The result is pure resin particles that are subsequently collected and pressed.

 Well, the method isn’t that different compared with other solventless methods.
 With this method, the kief is extracted using ice water.

 It’s obtained by submerging the cannabis buds into icy water (water and ice) and filtering the plant material through various screens, then collecting the trichomes, or kief.